 Blanca works on documenting the stories of individual low-income Floridians willing to engage on outreach and education regarding Medicaid, as well as other safety net programs that impact the social determinants of health.

 Jay has over 20 years of experience in multimedia production and communication technologies.
 Having collaborated on various technology projects with numerous colleges and universities throughout New York State as well as the New York State Department of Education, he has served in the roles of Distance Learning Project Manager, Production Manager, Content Manager, Technology Coordinator, Training Facilitator and Education Lobbyist.

 Jay is an alum of New York University, where he earned a Bachelor of Science in Information Systems Management, a Master of Science in Tourism and Travel Management and obtained a Professional Certificate in Strategic Marketing.
 During his undergraduate and graduate studies, he was honored the "President’s Service Award" for Student Leadership and the "Founders’ Academic Scholar Award".

-Moraly Arroyo, who has Fortune 100 New York City experience and held senior leadership positions in finance, marketing and operations in the Media, Advertising, Hospitality and Education brings her expertise in strategy, partnership development and community outreach to the STORIES project.
+Moraly Arroyo, has Fortune 100 New York City experience and held senior leadership positions in finance, marketing and operations in the Media, Advertising, Hospitality and Education industries.
+She brings her expertise in partnership development, fundraising, management and community outreach to Florida Health Justice Project.

-As a Latina who came of age in the South Bronx community of New York City and attended public schools, she witnessed first-hand the pivotal role education and health care play in the quality of life of its residents.
+As a Latina who came of age in the South Bronx community of New York City and attended public schools, she witnessed first-hand the pivotal role education and health care play in social justice.

-Committed to help bring a voice to Miami’s underserved communities, she has been actively engaged in non-partisan voter education and registration drives.
-Additionally, she has led and served on educational advocacy and community improvement campaigns and currently serves on the Miami-Dade County Commission on Disability Issues.
+Committed to helping bring a voice to Miami’s underserved communities, she has been actively engaged in non-partisan voter, health and education advocacy.
+She has led community improvement campaigns and currently serves on the Miami-Dade County Commission on Disability Issues.

 Moraly earned her Bachelor of Science in Accounting, Master of Science in Hospitality Industry Studies and Professional Certificate in Strategic Integrated Marketing Communications from New York University.
 She has received several honors including El Diario La Prensa’s Mujeres Destacadas, Miami-Dade County Public Schools Family of the Year and New York University’s President’s Award for Leadership and Service.